 ___ U.S.A. request planned (Unloaded, Specific, Affirmative).

-"Partner A" does a preliminary “thinning” of partner B’s shame filter i.e. back rub, food, or even just walking and holding hands etc. (Remember, all these pieces are optional.
-Be inspired.)
+1a) OPTIONAL - "Partner A" does a preliminary “thinning” of partner B’s shame filter i.e. back rub, food, or even just walking and holding hands etc.

-Note to Partner A: In order to foster unconditional trust please follow this initial script below, allowing the truth of these words to find their way into your heart, to whatever degree is currently possible:
+Note to Partner A: In order to foster unconditional trust please read the following, allowing the truth of these words to find their way into your heart to whatever degree is possible:

 “This is about me.
 It’s about my insecurities, my defensiveness, my self-doubt and dependency.
 It always is.
 My upset is always about me.
 It’s about me trying to piece together a sense of security and confidence and a deeper connection to you.
 Thank you for helping me.”

-2) "Partner A" describes his or her inner experience & seeks clarification.
+2) "Partner A" describes his or her inner experience and receives validation/clarification

 a) Speak tentatively vs. judgmentally.
-Focus on only one issue.
+Focus on only one issue (though there may be a couple of examples of this issue).

 b) Focus on your own inner experience, worry, fear vs. your spouses poor performance or character weakness.

-"Could you tell me what was going on (or what’s going on) from your perspective?”
+— "Could you tell me what was going on (or what’s going on) from your perspective?” or...

-“I know you love me and want to take care of me.
-So help me understand what’s going on, from your point of view."
+— “I know you love me and want to take care of me.
+So help me understand what’s going on, from your point of view." and/or...

-"I know I was really defensive and ranting and raving.
-I know this is hard to accept, but I could not be like that unless I completely need you, love and and depend on your love every moment of my life."
+Or, if you’ve simply been a butt-head, perhaps something like… “I was really defensive (or rude etc.).
+I know this is hard to accept, but I could not be like that unless I needed and depended on your love every moment of my life" (or whatever explanation of your behavior you think might actually ease Partner A’s pain).

-This step (#4) is helpful if Partner B's clarification seemed irrelevant or if Partner A simply needs her inner world validated.
-In other words, if Partner A has "hit the down button" into some of her deeper feelings and wants you to come with her.
-Partner A, please stay close to the heart.
+Tips for Partner A: Stay close to the heart.
 According to Dr. Sue Johnson , underneath all conflict and upset is a fear of being disconnected from the love source you have attached to in this life.
+As you talk it out, consider landing on some of the following possibilities:

 I feel (or felt)